 information in over 600 biographical sources, such as Who's Who in America,

 Dictionary of National Biography, Contemporary Authors, and American

 Men and Women of Science.
-All 3 campus libraries have this resource in
+All 3 college libraries have this resource in

 the Reference Section.
 Call# Ref Z5301 .B614 2001 I